University Hospital Visiting Hours

-Embracing patient- and family-centered care is a growing trend among hospitals, and UW Hospital and Clinics recognizes that open visitation plays an important role in a patient's healing and recovery.
+Embracing patient- and family-centered care is a growing trend among hospitals, and University Hospital recognizes that open visitation plays an important role in a patient's healing and recovery.

 Primary Support Designation